IT Service Desk

 Panoptics Service Desk is your primary point of contact for all users of the IT function within your business.
-Designed, resourced and deployed with real world experience in mind our Service Desk utilises ITIL best practices to deliver consistent responses.
+Designed, resourced and deployed with real world experience in mind our IT Service Desk utilises ITIL best practices to deliver consistent responses.
 End users receive friendly, knowledgeable support from experts with the capability to resolve incidents and fulfil requests at the first point of contact or within the shortest timeframe possible – reducing any impact on your business operations.

 |Feature||Standard SLA Offered||Achievement|